FBI kept tabs on Muhammad Ali in 1966 during Nation of Islam probe

 In the documents, FBI officials stressed Ali was not personally under investigation.

-One memo said Ali's connection to the African-American religious group the Nation of Islam, which was under FBI investigation at the time, made the bureau interested in his activities "from an intelligence standpoint".
+One memo said Ali's connection to the African-American political and religious group the Nation of Islam, which was under FBI investigation at the time, made the bureau interested in his activities "from an intelligence standpoint."

-In a status report filed in federal court on Dec.
-2, Judicial Watch and the FBI said the bureau provided documents on Ali to Judicial Watch in November and anticipated releasing more papers around Dec.
-21 and Jan.
-21.
+Some of the documents mention Main Bout Inc, a boxing promotion company that Ali established with the leaders of the Nation of Islam.
+The company was a source of money for them until Ali's 1967 conviction for draft evasion.

+A spokeswoman for the Muhammad Ali Center in Louisville, Kentucky, said no one there had a comment on the FBI file.

+"Historically, it's interesting because it ... gives a snapshot of what the FBI was doing, what it was spending its time and energy on, at that time with this very notable public figure," Farrell said.

+Judicial Watch has received even more FBI documents about Ali than the 140 pages posted on the bureau's website and will release them after a review, Farrell said.

-(Reporting by Alex Dobuzinskis in Los Angeles; Editing by Tom Heneghan)
+Reporting by Alex Dobuzinskis in Los Angeles; Additional reporting by David Ingram in New York; Editing by Frank McGurty and Mary Milliken